TigersUniverse/Hypernex.Docs/docs/engine-api/runtime/removeonupdate.md

-# OnUpdate
+# RemoveOnUpdate

-Invokes a SandboxFunc on every Update frame.
+Removes a SandboxFunc from every Update frame.

 **Parameters**

 Parameter Name | Parameter Type | Parameter Description
 --- | --- | ---
-s | SandboxFunc | The function to invoke on Update
+s | SandboxFunc | The function to remove from OnUpdate

-The following example creates an Update which sets a text label to the current date.
+The following example creates an Update which sets a text label to the current date, then removes it whenever.
 This example assumes this is a **LocalScript**.

 **JavaScript**
 ```js